Municue

 Approved$1K

-#38The city terminates a prior right-of-way license (Ordinance No. 25411) held by G-Dallas Operating Company, LLC and grants a new revocable license to CCH Lamar Partners I, L.P. for approximately 1,309 square feet of Austin Street right-of-way to maintain an existing loading dock and handicap ramps near Belleview Street.
+#38Ordinance terminating a prior revocable license granted to G-Dallas Operating Company, LLC and granting a new revocable license to CCH Lamar Partners I, L.P. for approximately 1,309 square feet of Austin Street right-of-way near Belleview Street to maintain a loading dock and handicap ramps, generating $3,609 in revenue to the General Fund.

 Approved$4K

-#39Authorizes a three-year cooperative purchasing agreement with Cyber Watch Systems, LLC. for cybersecurity software covering network visualization, vulnerability assessment, and external threat management for the Department of Information and Technology Services.
+#39Authorizes a three-year cooperative purchasing agreement with Cyber Watch Systems, LLC for a cybersecurity software subscription covering network traffic visualization, vulnerability assessment, and external threat management for the Department of Information and Technology Services.

 Approved$1.4M

-#40Authorizes a five-year sole-source service contract with FTR, LTD. (doing business as For the Record) to provide a digital audio and video recording solution for the Department of Municipal and Detention Services, not to exceed $1,368,520.84 financed through the Technology Fund.
+#40Authorization of a five-year sole-source service contract with FTR, LTD. (doing business as For the Record) for a digital audio and video recording solution for the Department of Municipal and Detention Services, not to exceed $1,368,520.84.

 Approved$1.4M